 If you cannot avoid being closer than 1 meter you can still do the activity.
-You are not required to wear PPE (e.g. gloves or masks/face shields) however, we expect that many workers and clients may want workers to wear masks.
-In this case things to consider include:
+You are not required to wear PPE (face-covers, masks) however it is strongly recommended that face-covers are worn (e.g. face shields or masks), and we expect that many workers and clients will want to wear them.
+If it is not practical to use face-covers (such as if your activity involves getting wet) you need to disclose this to your clients before they commit to the activity.

+Things to consider when using PPE include:

+Masks:

-- Masks: - at minimum, the staff member should wear a mask or face shield, however there is a higher level of protection if the client wears one too. - a face shield is a better protective barrier than a mask and often enables easier communication. - masks are no longer acceptable as PPE if they are wet. - Gloves: - if people are using gloves, consider when they should change them e.g. if a guide is wearing gloves to assist people in one group, they should change those gloves before assisting people in another.
+- at minimum, the staff member should wear a mask or face shield, however there is a higher level of protection if the client wears one too. - a face shield is a better protective barrier than a mask and often enables easier communication. - o masks are no longer acceptable as PPE if they are wet.

+Gloves:

+if people are using gloves, consider when they should change them e.g. if a guide is wearing gloves to assist people in one group, they should change those gloves before assisting people in another.
 The same applies for washing hands.